oraclenassolutionengineering/SolEngWorkshopDocs/CloudNativeMicroservices/CloudNative200.md

 ### **STEP 11**: Complete Task

 We have now verified that the statictweets microservice has been deployed and functions properly.
-To finish up this part of the lab, we will mark the Issue as completed in our Sprint.
+To finish up this part of the lab, we will mark the Issue as completed in the Sprint.

 - Back in the Developer Cloud Service window, click **Agile**, followed by clicking Active Sprints.